 This policy applies to all Related Persons.

-The Committee or, when submitted to the Chair, the Chair shall consider all of the relevant facts and circumstances available to the Committee or the Chair, including (if applicable) but not limited to:
+The Committee, or when submitted to the Chair, the Chair, shall consider all of the relevant facts and circumstances available to the Committee or the Chair, including (if applicable) but not limited to:

-No member of the Committee shall participate in any review, consideration, or approval of any Related Person Transaction with respect to which such member or any of his or her immediate family members is the Related Person.
+No member of the Committee shall participate in any review, consideration or approval of any Related Person Transaction with respect to which such member or any of his or her immediate family members is the Related Person.
 The Committee (or the Chair) shall approve only those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stakeholders, as the Committee (or the Chair) determines in good faith.

-Each director and executive officer of the Company is personally responsible for compliance with this policy, including to the extent his or her immediate family members are involved in a Related Person Transaction.
+Each director and executive officer of the Company is personally responsible for compliance with this policy including to the extent his or her immediate family members are involved in a Related Person Transaction.
 However, it shall not be considered a violation of this policy in the event a Related Person Transaction involving a director or executive officer is entered into without his or her knowledge if such director or executive officer notifies the Corporate Secretary or Chief Accounting Officer as soon as practical after they become aware of the transaction so the Related Person Transaction can be presented to the Committee for the required review.

 This policy has been approved by the Committee.
 The Committee will review and may amend this policy annually.

-For the purposes of this policy, a "Related Person Transaction" is a transaction, arrangement, or relationship (or any series of similar transactions, arrangements, or relationships) that occurred since the beginning of the Company’s most recent fiscal year in which the Company (including any of its subsidiaries and the Foundation) was, is, or will be a participant and the amount involved exceeds $120,000 and in which any Related Person had, has, or will have a direct or indirect material interest.
+For the purposes of this policy, a "Related Person Transaction" is a transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) that occurred since the beginning of the Company’s most recent fiscal year in which the Company (including any of its subsidiaries and the Foundation) was, is or will be a participant and the amount involved exceeds $120,000 and in which any Related Person had, has or will have a direct or indirect material interest.

 For purposes of this policy, a “Related Person” means:

-Directors, executive officers, and nominees shall complete an annual Questionnaire for Directors, Nominees, Officers and Five-Percent Shareholders and disclose all potential Related Person Transactions involving themselves and their immediate family members that are known to them.
+Directors, executive officers and nominees shall complete an annual Questionnaire for Directors, Nominees, Officers and Five-Percent Shareholders and disclose all potential Related Person Transactions involving themselves and their immediate family members that are known to them.
 Throughout the year, directors and executive officers shall notify the Corporate Secretary and Chief Accounting Officer of any potential Related Person Transactions as soon as they become aware of any such transaction.
 The Corporate Secretary and Chief Accounting Officer shall inform the Committee of any Related Person Transaction of which they are aware.
-The Corporate Secretary and Chief Accounting Officer shall be responsible for conducting a preliminary analysis and review of potential Related Person Transactions and presentation to the Committee for review, including provision of additional information to enable proper consideration by such Committee.
-As necessary, the Committee shall review approved Related Person Transactions on a periodic basis throughout the duration of the transaction to ensure that the transaction remains in the best interests of the Company.
+The Corporate Secretary and Chief Accounting Officer shall be responsible for conducting a preliminary analysis and review of potential Related Person Transactions and presentation to the Committee for review including provision of additional information to enable proper consideration by such Committee.
+As necessary, the Committee shall review approved Related Person Transactions on a periodic basis throughout the duration of the transaction to ensure that the transactions remains in the best interests of the Company.
 The Committee may, in its discretion, engage outside counsel to review certain Related Person Transactions.
 In addition, the Committee may request that the full Board of Directors consider the approval or ratification of Related Person Transactions if it deems advisable.